tsbinns/tsbinns.github.io/CV.md

       &mdash; Ph.D.
 Neuroscience Fellow
     </h4>
     <p class="CV-desc">
       For the project of my <a href="#PhD_Fellowship">fellowship-funded Ph.D.</a>, I am investigating functional connectivity in invasive recordings from Parkinson's disease patients to identify biomarkers for use in adaptive deep brain stimulation-based treatment, under the supervision of Prof. Wolf-Julian Neumann and Prof. Stefan Haufe.
-For results, see my poster from the <i>International Basal Ganglia Society Conference XIV</i> <a href="/assets/documents/2023_IBAGS-Poster.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a>.
+For results, see my poster from the <i>ReTune Fall School</i> <a href="/assets/documents/2023_ReTune_Fall_School-Poster.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a>.
     </p>

   <h3 class="CV-header"><a id="Abdn_MSci" class="section-ID">2016 - 2021</a></h3>